City of Owatonna Stormwater Management

 The City of Owatonna appreciates citizen input regarding the City's Storm Water Pollution Prevention Program (SWPPP).
 Click on Ordinance and SWPPP under the education tab.

-A special thank you to Catholic Daughters of the Americas for the adoption of the Autumn Hills Rain Gardens and to Steele County Child Care Association for the adoption of the Rose Street Rain Garden.
+A special thank you to Catholic Daughters of the Americas (below) for the adoption of the Autumn Hills Rain Gardens and to Steele County Child Care Association for the adoption of the Rose Street Rain Garden.

 REPORT WATER POLLUTION